The Governing Body

 Governors undertake on-going training and development to ensure they are well informed about their role and keep up-to-date with current issues and legislation.

 Louise Ross (Chair) – Louise joined the governing body in 2014 as a parent governor, and was co-opted in 2017.
 Louise was appointed Chair of Governors in 2018 after being Vice-Chair for several years.
 Louise is also a Governor Reviewer for the Barnet Partnership for School Improvement.
-Louise co-chairs the Pupil Staff and Curriculum Committee and also sits on the Resources and Outcomes Committee.
+Louise sits on the Resources and Outcomes Committee.
+She is also the lead governor for safeguarding.
 Louise has completed training in safeguarding, primary assessment, the Pupil Premium and the prevention of radicalism.
 Louise is a solicitor with professional experience in finance, project management and strategic planning.

 Nick Parker (Co-Vice Chair) - Nick joined the Governing Body in 2013 as a co-opted Governor and chaired the Resources and Outcomes Committee.
-He was Chair of Governors from 2014 to 2018 and is the lead governor for safeguarding and health and safety.
+He was Chair of Governors from 2014 to 2018.
 Nick has undertaken a wide range of governor training courses including level 3 safeguarding.
 Professionally, Nick has held senior positions in a range of children's charities and brings strategy and leadership skills to the governing body, as well as an active interest in helping young people achieve their potential.

 Keith Hill (Co-Vice Chair) - Keith was co-opted in 2012, becoming LA Governor in 2013.
 As co-vice chair he attends all committees and is Link Governor for Computing.
 As Link Governor for training he facilitates the Governing Body’s annual self-review and resulting development plan.
 Keith completed the national Chairs of Governors programme in 2014 and is a Governor Reviewer for the Barnet Partnership for School Improvement.
 Keith is a former primary headteacher, trainer and policy adviser with extensive experience of working in the best interests of all children in local, national and international contexts.